-Device Setup 6.1 DEVICE SETUP Device Setup This section allows you to define the XR500 Series panel physical configuration.
-You can C D DEVICE NO:- install and address up to sixteen supervised devices on the keypad data bus.
-6.2 DEVICE NO:- Device Number Enter the device number of the keypad you are programming.
+Device Setup 6.1 DEVICE SETUP Device Setup This section allows you to define the XR500 Series Canadian panel physical configuration.
+You can install and address up to sixteen supervised devices on the keypad data bus.
+6.2 DEVICE NO:-]Device Number Enter the device number of the keypad you are programming.
 The valid range is 1-16.
 If using a wireless keypad, program the device number in the Status List Auxiliary 1 Zones programming option to display wireless keypad troubles.
 Note: After you program each option for the first keypad, repeat these programming steps for each additional keypad.
-6.3 UNUSED ] Device Name A device name must be given to each device in the system.
+6.3 UNUSED Device Name A device name must be given to each device in the system.
 To add a device name, press any Select key.
 The default device name (DEVICE X) displays.
 Select COMMAND to accept the default name or press a Select key to enter a new name up to 32 alphanumeric characters.
 Press the COMMAND key.
 To remove a device from the system, delete the device name by pressing any Select key, then press the COMMAND key.
 The panel automatically programs the name as UNUSED .
-6.4 TYPE: Keypad Device Type DOOR KPD FI EXP This section allows you to select a device type for the selected device number.
+6.4 TYPE: KEYPAD Device Type •••• DOOR KPD FI FXP This section allows you to select a device type for the selected device number.
 DOOR - The device is an access control device and is either a keypad using door strike functions or a Wiegand Interface Module.
 KEYPAD - The device is a keypad.
 FIRE - The device is a 630F Remote Annunciator.
 EXPANDER - The device is a Zone Expansion Module.
-Note: The following options display based on device type selected: 6.5 DEVICE COMM TYPE KPD-BUS Device Communication Type For a Device Type of DOOR, select KPD-BUS to communicate with the device on DEVICE COMM TYPE KPD-BUS NETWORK the keypad bus or select NETWORK to communicate with the device using a network DEVICE COMM TYPE KPD-BUS WIRELESS For a Device Type of KEYPAD, select KPD-BUS to communicate with the device on the keypad bus or select WIRELESS to communicate with the device using a wireless connection.
+Note: The following options display based on device type selected: 6.5 DEVICE COMM TYPE Device Communication Type KPD-BUS For a Device Type of DOOR, select KPD-BUS to communicate with the device on the keypad bus or select NETWORK to communicate with the device using a network DEVICE COMM TYPE KPD-BUS NETWORK connection.
 Default is KPD-BUS.
-6.6.
-Serial Number SERIAL#: XXXXXXXX Note: This option only displays if Device Type is KEYPAD and Device Comm Type is WIRELESS.
-Enter the eight-digit serial number found on the wireless keypad.
-6.6.1 F Supervision Time SUPRVSN TIME: 240 Note: This option only displays if Device Type is KEYPAD and Device Comm Type is WIRELESS.
-Press any top row key to select the supervision time required for the device.
-Press COMMAND to accept the default time.
-Default is 240 minutes.
-SELECT MINUTES: 0 60 240 Press the Select key under the required number of minutes.
-The device must check in at least once during this time or a missing condition is indicated for that device.
+DEVICE COMM TYPE KPD-BUS WIRELESS For a Device Type of KEYPAD, select KPD-BUS to communicate with the device on the keypad bus or select WIRELESS to communicate with the device using a wireless connection.
+Default is KPD-BUS.
+6.5.1 Serial Number 0.3.1 SERIAL#: XXXXXXXX 6.5.2 Supervision Time SUPRVSN TIME: 240 • SELECT MINUTES: Press the Select key under the required number of minutes.
+The device must check 0 60 240 in at least once during this time or a missing condition is indicated for that device.
 Zero (0) indicates an unsupervised wireless keypad.
 Note: When the panel is reset, panel is powered down and powered up, or programming is complete, the supervision timer restarts for all wireless keypads.
-6.7 ACCESS AREAS: Access Areas 1 2 3 4 5 6 7 8 Press the COMMAND key to program Access Areas.
+6.6 ACCESS AREAS: Access Areas Press the COMMAND key to program Access Areas.
 To select an area, enter the area number using the digit keys on the keypad.
 When an area is selected, an asterisk appears next to the area number.
 Enter the number again to deselect the area.
 Press COMMAND to display the next set of areas.
 Refer to the Multiple Displays section at the beginning of this document.
 Users must have matching access area numbers assigned to their code to receive a door access at this device.
 If you do not enter any area numbers, all users with Door Access authority receives a door access without regard to schedules.
 If the user code is programmed for Anti-Pass YES, then the user is logged into all matching areas.
 This user is not allowed to access these areas again until they have egressed the area.
 See Egress Areas.